 The best foods to eat for breakfast are fresh fruits and smoothies.
 The word break-fast literally means to break-your-fast and this is best done gently with liquids.

-Now, this doesn't mean that you can't have muesli or eggs on toast some of the time, it just means that by sticking with liquids most of the time, you're giving your body/digestive system a chance to complete it's living temple work (which naturally occurs during the early stages of the morning).
+Now, this doesn't mean that you can't have muesli or eggs on toast from time to time, it just means that by sticking with liquids most of the time, you're giving your body/digestive system a chance to complete it's digestive and elimination cycle more efficiently during the early stages of the morning.

-When it comes to breakfast, if you're short on time or on-the-go, a quick and easy mobile breakfast is to grab a couple of ripe bananas and some raw nuts like Brazil Nuts, Almonds, Macadamias.
-Pulse Sacred Meal—is also a wonderful mid morning snack that you can enjoy on its own or add to a bowl of organic dairy or coconut yogurt and raw honey.
+When it comes to breakfast, if you're short on time or on-the-go, a quick and easy breakfast that you can take with you on the run, is a couple of ripe bananas, some raw Brazil Nuts, Almonds and Macadamias.

 Coffee is one of earth's most prodigious crops, producing a healthy beverage that is meant to be enjoyed in the morning to aid: